-This morning, Upper School juniors and Illinois residents Kiona-Mei Sperr and Maria Thompson, traveled to the College campus in Elsah, Illinois, to receive their Congressional Award Bronze Medals from their local Congressional Representative—Rodney Davis (R-Ill.).
+In February, Upper School juniors and Illinois residents Kiona-Mei Sperr and Maria Thompson, traveled to the College campus in Elsah, Illinois, to receive their Congressional Award Bronze Medals from their local Congressional Representative—Rodney Davis (R-Ill.).

 “You’ve made a positive impact on others’ lives while earning this award,” Representative Davis noted, referring to the 200 hours of community service contributed by the two students.
 “We are all here today to show our appreciation and to honor your hard work and dedication.
 Our country needs young leaders like you!” he added.

 There are several criteria for receiving the Congressional Award Bronze Medal:

 The rigorous, four-year NLC “servant leadership” program is designed specifically for Christian Science teens and fosters spiritual growth, leadership qualities, and a service approach to life.
 One of its expectations is that participants will earn at least a Bronze Medal (the third highest of six Congressional Award levels) by the time they complete the NLC program.